 The multiple sleep latency test assesses daytime sleepiness levels by measuring how quickly someone falls asleep and whether they enter REM sleep.
 This test is always performed immediately after a polysomnogram.

 For this test, you’re asked to take five short naps, separated by two hours, over the course of a day.
-If you fall asleep in less than 8 minutes on average, this might indicate excessive daytime sleepiness.
+If you fall asleep in less than

 In addition, the doctors will analyze whether REM sleep happens within 15 minutes in at least two of the five MSLT naps, including the PSG the night before.
 If these two factors are found, it might be an indicator of narcolepsy.
 Also, you may be required to take a drug test the morning of the MSLT.
 The drug test is to ensure that your MSLT will be accurate.
 There are a number of drugs that can affect the results of your sleep study.